Telephone (song): Music and lyrics

+In his book Gaga Feminism: Sex, Gender, and the End of Normal, J. Jack Halberstam suggested that "Telephone" is not just a simple pop song but a deeper commentary on the role of technology in our lives, media manipulation, and the emergence of new forms of gender and sexuality in the digital age.
+The song explores the darker side of stalking, exemplified by the line "stop calling, stop calling".
+Halberstam wrote that Gaga and Beyoncé use the metaphor of the telephone to comment on the influence of technology on modern relationships, suggesting that heterosexuality may be becoming an outdated concept.

 Critical reception

 The song garnered positive reviews from music critics.
-It was called an album highlight by Nicki Escuerdo from Phoenix New Times, Michael Hubbard from MusicOMH and Evan Sawdey from PopMatters.
-Hubbard also complimented the song's bridge and ending where the caller gets through to her voicemail.
-Sawdey wrote that it delivered an adrenaline-fueled experience, helped by the rapid-fire beat and energetic verses.
-Popjustice wrote: "It's a little bit like Gwen [Stefani]'s 'What You Waiting For?' meets Timbaland's 'The Way I Are' meets about fifty other things [...]
+Nicki Escuerdo from Phoenix New Times, Michael Hubbard from MusicOMH and Evan Sawdey from PopMatters deemed it an album highlight.
+Many journalists centered their praise towards the song's structure and production.
+This includes Sawdey, who wrote that because of the rapid-fire beat and energetic verses, "Telephone" delivered an adrenaline-fueled experience.
+Popjustice had similar sentiments, writing: "It's a little bit like Gwen's 'What You Waiting For?' meets Timbaland's 'The Way I Are' meets about fifty other things [...]
 The structure's quite exciting".
-Mikael Woods from Los Angeles Times felt that "Telephone" is a meticulous reflection on the frustrating experience of a guy persistently calling one on their night out in the club.
+Hubbard praised Beyoncé's rapping, the bridge and the ending, calling it "maddeningly great".

-Gaga's chemistry with Beyoncé was mostly praised.
-Believing that the track exudes an excitement that suggests potential derailment, Sawdey thought the chemistry between Gaga and Beyoncé elevated the song.
-According to Adam White of The Independent, "Telephone" showcased the duo at their most fundamental but deliberately so as it was crafted for nightclub frivolity, epitomizing the essence of "trash-pop, a noisy and glitchy slab of energy and dial tones resting entirely on their shared charisma."
+Gaga's chemistry with Beyoncé was mostly praised; Sawdey and Billboard's Melanie Bertoldi wrote that the song's quality was enhanced due to this chemistry.
+Bertoldi found that it creates an atmosphere catchy enough to elicit some dancing from the listener.
+For Adam White of The Independent, "Telephone" showcased the duo at their "most basic", but deliberately so, as it was crafted for "nightclub frivolity", epitomizing the essence of "trash-pop, a noisy and glitchy slab of energy and dial tones resting entirely on their shared charisma".
 Billboard's Jason Lipshutz named the song Gaga's second best collaboration and called it her "most dynamic duet — and arguably the most compelling pop star team-up of the '00s".
-Melanie Bertoldi from Billboard stated that the song "sets out to silence bugaboo [...]
-By the time 'Telephone' surges through a wall of cellular bleeps to return to its simple introduction, Gaga and Beyoncé have left the listener with just one option: surrender to the dancefloor."
-On the contrary, Sarah Hajibagheri from The Times and Brian Linder of IGN disliked Beyoncé's part; the former believed that her inclusion added to the song's feeling of complete disorder.
-Armond White from the New York Press also gave a negative review, writing that the song "celebrates a heedless refusal to communicate; to mindlessly, heartlessly indulge pop culture—Tarantino style".
+On the contrary, Sarah Hajibagheri from The Times and Brian Linder of IGN disliked Beyoncé's part; the former believed that her inclusion negatively added to the song's feeling of complete disorder.
+Armond White from the New York Press also expressed disappointment, writing that the song "celebrates a heedless refusal to communicate; to mindlessly, heartlessly indulge pop culture—Tarantino style".